repo-ctrl/actions-template-repo-node/README.md

-# The default JavaScript Actions quickstart
+# Quickstart: Boilerplate project for GitHub Actions written in JavaScript

-To quickly have an environment to make & test JavaScript actions.
+To quickly have an environment to make & test JavaScript GitHub actions.
 It uses the basic JavaScript action from [this tutorial](https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action).
 To get started, just follow the instructions the [Usage section](https://github.com/PrLemon/js-action-template-repo/blob/main/README.md#usage).

 💡 If you're using Codespaces, this repo contains a devcontainer file that makes it faster to be able to start using this project.
 The Codespace is configured to install the Actions libraries and `ncc` to distribute this easily.